stndn/kkjjhlhlba/README.md

 Some manual set up is required, as there is not much point to automate the setup since they won't change that often anyway.

-Note that the setup is intended for Ubuntu server, so some commands may not apply depending on the OS where this is installed at.
+Note that the setup is intended for Debian/Ubuntu, so some commands may not apply depending on the OS where this is installed at.

 ### Dependencies